How Spatial Join Works in GIS

 Let's say you have multiple features that you want to combine into a target feature.
 In this case, you’ll have to specify that it's a one-to-many operation.

 A one-to-one operation will join a single feature from the join features into the target features.
 This is usually the first record the spatial join tool finds.

 But a one-to-many operation will join all the features.
 It does so by creating multiple overlapping records.
 Each duplicate record contains the records from the joining features.

 For example, if you have 1 land parcel.
 This parcel has 3 points in it with 3 different owners.
 A spatial join will create 3 identical land parcels.
 But each record will have the landowner's name in it.

 Spatial join is one of the top 7 geoprocessing tools in GIS.

 Here are some examples of practical uses of applying a spatial join:

-- Every county (polygon) is responsible for maintaining their own roads (lines).
-By running a spatial join, each road segment will add a column for the county it's in.
+- Every county (polygon) is responsible for maintaining its own roads (lines) - By running a spatial join, each road segment will add a column for the county it's in.